Know the Laws: Virginia

 This page addresses some general (not state-specific) laws of one parent taking a child out of the state or country, without the other parent's consent.

-General information about divorce with links to Virginia-specific information.
+General information about divorce and links to divorce information specific to Virginia.

 Immigration information for victims of domestic violence, crime victims, and others.